renatocaliari/contornos/docs/en/contornos.md

       - **Content** *(🧭 Specialty;🧑🏻‍🤝‍🧑🏾 External; ⌚ Stable)*
       - **Partnerships** *(🧭 Specialty;🧑🏻‍🤝‍🧑🏾 External; ⌚ Stable)*
    - **[Experimentation on a new Product XPTO]** *(🧭 Value Stream: Product;🧑🏻‍🤝‍🧑🏾 External; ⌚ Temporary)*

-## How to map current scopes of the organization that reflect possible contornos?

-If you want to find out which are the networks and scopes that already work in the organization, even if informally, here are some options:
-- ["Organizational Network Analysis"](https://www2.deloitte.com/us/en/pages/human-capital/articles/organizational-network-analysis.html) and look at the type of connections that currently exist.
-- Mapping [process and value stream](references#refer%C3%AAnces-about-process-mapping) of the larger contorno in relation to the organization's reason for existing.
-- Mapping of activities that people currently perform and [convert to responsibilities](en/questions#how-to-define-the-responsibilities-of-a-contorno).
-After that, define the contornos and all their attributes.

-## When to create new contornos?

-Create contornos when:
-- noticing some recurring patterns that would be dealt with more effectively if they were in charge of a specific contorno;
-- identify issues that need ongoing care;
-- you want to execute and complete a project that temporarily requires joint work apart from an existing contorno.

-Examples demonstrating contexts for creating contornos in case of recurring patterns:
-- recurrently the contorno you participate needs to perform data analysis in a more advanced way.
-For a while the participants were trying to help each other, each hour doing the task and learning what was needed.
-It was not clear who had this responsibility.
-Due to this recurrence, someone registered a [booster](#boosters) for the contorno with a proposal to create an internal "data analysis" contorno, making it explicit what was expected.
-Then, they made a proposal for the allocation of a person as guardian of this contorno.
-From then on, they no longer had to decide who would do this type of work and what responsibilities were expected, as the contorno already made it clear.
-- a "Tech" contorno has the responsibility to take care of the infrastructure and deployment process of some systems that the contorno develops.
-However, this started to generate conflicts and doubts about which participants would have to have the skills, knowledge and attention for this.
-So, one participant created a [booster](#boosters) with a proposal to create an internal contorno of "support" delegating the "deploy process" as exclusive control for this new contorno and also the responsibilities of taking care of the infrastructure and the process .
-Then they allocated one person as [guardian](#guardian) and another with [agent](#agent).

-**Recommendations**:
-- delimit new contornos from the demands of the public, internal or external.
-- minimize the creation of contornos that depend on recurring, expected and necessary deliveries (_handover_ or _handoff_) of other contornos that are not within the same external contorno.
-Favor that participants of the contornos that have dependence can have a close context in common - an external contorno, favoring them to participate in meetings, decisions and treatment of [drivers](#drivers) together.
-  - if a dependency between contornos that are on different external contornos is desired or necessary, it is recommended to create a structural role of [representative](apps#structural-representative-role) so that those contornos have some link.

-## How to adapt or remove a contorno?
-Anytime someone perceives that a contorno needs, or is desirable, to be adapted, whatever the attribute, or that it no longer has a reason for existing, a proposal can be made to carry out this alteration or removal of the contorno.

-To remove a contorno, an integrative decision by the external contorno is necessary, being able to decide which contornos internal to the contorno being deleted they want to bring to the contorno that is making the decision.

-To adapt the contorno, it is necessary to identify which [attribute](en/contornos#contorno-attributes) you want to change and who has the authority to adapt it.

 # Participation in contornos
 Participation in contornos happens through the allocation of people.
 It is possible to indicate the [type of energy](en/apps#type-of-energy-in-contorno) that each participant will have in a certain contorno.